-Comprehensive documentation about the current functional impact of the disability in a university setting is required in order to determine whether a particular accommodation can be provided.
-Students or their professional evaluators may be able to provide the most current information about the impact of their disability in a written or verbal format.
-The general documentation guidelines for professional reports may be useful to evaluators.
+Comprehensive documentation about the current functional impact of a disability in a university setting is advisable in order to determine whether a particular accommodation can be reasonably provided.
+In the absence of documentation, accommodations may not be approved.

-Students may be required to furnish periodic reevaluation to support continuing accommodation needs depending on the nature of the disability and documentation received.
+Students may be required to furnish periodic reevaluation documentation to support a continuing need for accommodations.
+The need for this is determined by the nature of the disability and the original documentation received.
 If a disability is a physical or sensory impairment of an unchanging nature, e.g., blindness or congenital deafness, documentation may not need to be updated.

 The student is responsible for submitting this documentation.
-All documentation will be evaluated on a case-by-case basis and students may be required to provide additional documentation.
+All documentation will be evaluated on a case-by-case basis and students at times may be required to provide additional documentation or information.

 Qualifications of the Evaluator

-The ASAC requires documentation of the student’s condition from a licensed clinical professional or health care provider with the appropriate expertise.
-This evaluator must be familiar with the history and functional limitations of the student’s condition.
-The provider must not be a relative of the student or a friend of the student or student’s family.
+Documentation of a student's disability must be from a licensed clinical professional or health care provider with the appropriate expertise.
+The evaluator must be familiar with the history and functional impact of the student’s condition.
+The provider must not be related to the student or be a friend of the student or student’s family.
 The documentation must include the name, title, and professional credentials of the evaluator, including information about licensure and/or specialization.
 All evaluation reports must be typed on letterhead, signed, dated, and legible.

 Documentation of a Learning Disability

-A complete psychoeducational or neuropsychological report is required to document a learning disability.
+A complete psychoeducational or neuropsychological report is necessary to appropriately document a learning disability.
+Without comprehensive documentation provided by a qualified evaluator, accommodations may not be provided.
 Documentation guidelines for a learning disability detail the recommended components of such a report.
-Additional reports, such as a record of accommodations from a previous school, an IEP, or a record of SAT/ACT accommodations, can be helpful in determining a student’s disability status and the need for specific accommodations.
+Additional reports, such as a record of accommodations from a previous school, an IEP, or a record of SAT/ACT accommodations, can also be submitted and can be helpful in determining a student’s disability status and the need for specific accommodations.